ausbin/webzone/content/blog/including-recent-commits-hugo.md

 My first idea for traversal was brute force; that is, looking at every dang commit in the repository and then sorting them by date.
-However, for gigantic repositories like the Linux kernel, this approach introduces searches much more of the commit graph than necessary.
+However, for gigantic repositories like the Linux kernel, this approach searches much more of the commit graph than necessary.

 To inspect as little of the graph as possible while still finding recent commits, I settled on a [breadth-first search][9] which stops after